 Terms of the Grant

-- Grants will be determined and awardees notified by mid-November 2017.
-Funds will be distributed upon receipt of invoice from school district or fiscal agent.
+- Grants will be determined in early November 2018.
+Funds will be distributed upon notification and receipt of invoice from school district or fiscal agent.
 A sample invoice will be included with grant award notification.

 - Additional funds may be available to teams that advance through the FIRST Championship system.
 Other grants may be available through the KC STEM Alliance or through other regional or national funders to teams that demonstrate financial need.